-The trail is divided into nine smaller sections that make it easy to tackle a shorter backpacking trip without sacrificing the thrill of traveling on Bruce Trail.
+The trail is divided into nine smaller sections that make tackling a shorter backpacking trip easy without sacrificing the thrill of traveling on Bruce Trail.

-This trail is nothing short of fun, with unique challenges and the potential to earn badges for completing specific tasks or sections.
+This trail is fun, with unique challenges and the potential to earn badges for completing specific tasks or sections.